johnverbiest/Blog/_posts/2019-09-11-azure-memory-dump-analysis.md

 You can open the "Azure analysis" on the right of the screen.
 The dumps themselves show on the right.
 For our next steps, we are going to need the dump on our hard drive, so download away.

 # Step two: getting more tools
 For my analysis today, I made use of two tools.
 The first tool was [JetBrains dotMemory](https://www.jetbrains.com/dotmemory/), and the other one is [WinDbg](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools).
-Lastly, I've downloaded an extension called [SOSex](http://www.stevestechspot.com/).
+Lastly, I've downloaded two extensions: one called [SOSex](http://www.stevestechspot.com/) and another called [MEX](https://www.microsoft.com/en-us/download/details.aspx?id=53304&6B49FDFB-8E5B-4B07-BC31-15695C5A2143=1)

 My experience with these tools is that dotMemory is a friendly general analysis tool to pinpoint problems generally.
 With WinDbg, you can dig deep into the data, but it is hard to have a general overview of what is happening.